AISquaredInc/aisquared/README.md

 - `ModelConfiguration`
   - The `ModelConfiguration` object is the final object to be used to create the configuration file.
 It takes as input a list of harvesting steps, list of preprocessing steps, a list of analytics, a list of postprocessing steps, a list of rendering steps, an optional MLFlow URI, an optional MLFlow user, and an optional MLFlow token
+- `GraphConfiguration`
+  - The `GraphConfiguration object is another method for creating configuration files.
+Instead of taking a predefined set of steps, it allows the developer to add steps to create a directed acyclic graph

 #### aisquared.config.harvesting